 Backstory

-I'm Mitch Anthony.
-Born in 1953, I came of age during a brief period in American history when being a peacenik hippie felt like a realstic career option.
+Born in 1953, I came of age during a brief period in American history when joining the counterculre was a realistic career option.

 Mass media outlets like Life Magazine featured communes on their covers.
 People wore buttons that said, "Turn On.
 Tune In.
 Drop Out."
 Best-selling books like The Greening of America examined the failures of the "Corporate State" and the systemic causes behind them.
 And a robust alternative media movement informed me that cultural renewal wouldn’t come from institutional reform or violent revolution—it would emerge through profound shifts in individual and collective consciousness.